-Action 1 Promote and support policy changes such as: Increases to the alcohol taxes statewide and/or locally, Continue with Title 4 review work, Revise Local Option Laws after thorough research and work with people in rural Alaska who are impacted b these laws, Prioritize and pursue other best practices in health policy.
+Action 1 Promote and support policy changes such as: Increases to the alcohol taxes statewide and/or locally, Continue with Title 4 review work, Create health and safety regulations for curbside and home delivery of alcohol, Revise Local Option Laws after thorough research and work with people in rural Alaska who are impacted by these laws, Prioritize and pursue other best practices in health policy.
 Measure New/revised policies and healthcare guidelines get passed or changed.
 Timeframe 2020-2030 Partners Recover Alaska Alaska Mental Health Trust Authority Mat-Su Health Foundation Alcoholic Beverage Control Board Advisory Board on Alcoholism and Drug Abuse (ABADA) Marijuana and Alcohol Control Board Action 2 Shift in the way problems are solved across the local to state level through system changes that develop and support prevention and treatment professionals, including: Build communities of practice and cultivate the prevention profession, (e.g. Cohorts and coursework developed, Prevention Summit organized and implemented, prevention certification as a standard practice statewide).
 Build communities of practice and cultivate the treatment profession, (e.g. Peer Certification, Direct Service Provider Core Competencies, SHARP Program-Loan Repayment Program).
 Address barriers experienced by rural and marginalized communities trying to access resources, (e.g.: resource flows from state and other funders).
 Centralize data and story collection that provides real information that agencies and communities can trust and use.
 Measure Implementation of coursework, prevention summit, and certification as statewide standard; equitable distribution of funding that represents the needs of communities; and community involvement in the development and use of data and information.
-Timeframe 2020-2030 Partners Alaska Alcohol Misuse Prevention Alliance (AAMPA) Community and local Stakeholders Alaska Training Cooperative Action 3 Change the context that affects alcohol-induced mortality through the development and introduction of messaging to increase health and wellbeing, including: Conduct research on perceptions and beliefs around alcohol across the state, for use of localized data in media and health campaigns.
-Develop and disseminate media that shifts social norms, amplifies community efforts, and re-writes the narrative in favor of a healthy and healing Alaska.
+Timeframe 2020-2030 Partners Alaska Alcohol Misuse Prevention Alliance (AAMPA) Community and local Stakeholders Alaska Training Cooperative University of Alaska Anchorage Alaska Native Tribal Health Consortium